Aboveground Net Primary Productivity- BCSE & Scale-Up Experiment

 Annual crops are sampled at or near physiological maturity.
 For corn, physiological maturity is signified by a “black layer” located within the base of a kernel, which normally forms about 60 days after silking or 20 days after denting.
 For soybean, peak biomass sampling should be done prior to leaf drop or when only a few leaves and petioles have dropped.
 At this stage pods on all positions of the stem are losing green color and at least one normal pod on the main stem has turned yellow.
 For canola, biomass samples should be taken before swathing.
 At this stage, seeds in lower pods look green-brown or green-yellow mottled.
 The canola crop should be monitored carefully as these stages change very rapidly during the ripening period if conditions are warm and dry.

 For treatments and/or years without cover crops, ANPP is estimated as peak crop biomass.
 Clip all plants rooted within the quadrat to ground level, separate plants by species (crop vs. non-crop or weedy species) and consolidate surface litter, and place into labeled bags.
 Cut corn plants in small pieces before putting into bags to facilitate drying.
 Place bags into an oven at 60C for 48 h, weigh each bag and record the dried mass of plant material.
-Thresh dried corn, soybean and canola crops using an Almaco corn or small grain thresher to separate the seeds from stover and record seed dry mass.
-Combine seed, stover, and vegetative samples by tissue type for each plot (composited over sampling stations); finely grind samples (or representative subsamples) and store for CN analysis and archival.
+Thresh dried corn, soybean and canola crops using an Almaco corn or small grain thresher to separate the grain (seeds) from stover and record grain dry mass.
+Combine grain, stover, and vegetative samples by tissue type for each plot (composited over sampling stations); finely grind samples (or representative subsamples) and store for CN analysis and archival.

 - For noncrops, express the biomass of each species and/or the total biomass of all noncrop species in the quadrat as g/m2.
 Surface litter is likely from previous years’ growth and is not included in the current year’s ANPP.